shnazari/Fun_Projects/SurfsUp (sqlalchemy-challenge)/README.md

 	- Query the previous 12 months of TOBS data for that station.
 	- Plot the results as a histogram

-## Part 2: Climate App wil Flask API
+## Part 2: Climate App with Flask API
 We will design a Flask API based on the queries that you just developed.
 To do so, we use Flask to create the routes as follows:
 	- Start at the homepage.
 	- List all the available routes.